I have yet to meet a single student who cares even a little bit about their grades, that doesn’t want to know how to focus on studying consistently.

-Because studying is so mentally taxing and learning something new uses up our mental resources, we get to the point where we’re fatigued quickly and it’s harder to stay on task for a long time.
-It may be tempting to think that we can simply tell ourselves to work harder and push through, but the reality is once you get to the point where you’re tapped out, your progress is going to slow down to a crawl.
+Because studying is so mentally taxing, and learning something new uses up our mental resources, we can pretty quickly get to the point where we’re tapped out.
+It may be tempting to think that we can simply tell ourselves to work harder and push through, but the reality is once you hit that limit, your progress is going to slow down to a crawl.

-The truth is if we manage our mental resources more wisely, we can extend the amount of focus we have throughout the day, get more done, rest and recover so we’re ready to do it again the next day.
+The truth is if we strengthen, support, and manage our mental resources wisely, we can extend the amount of focus we have throughout the day, get more done, and rest and recover so we’re ready to do it again the next day.

 Image from apa.org